Al-Caveman/extreme_nerds/README.md

 # intro

+1st wat is an extreme nerd?  is a nickname that exists in ##math, ##physics,
+##algorithms.

-`##poland` has more extreme nerds than `##ukraine`.  this is undisputed.  but the question is: is it a systematic difference?  e.g. is there anything special in pierogi that makes polish ppl more superior to ukranians?
+turns out that `##poland` has more extreme nerds than `##ukraine`.  this is undisputed.  but the question is: is it a systematic difference?  e.g. is there anything special in pierogi that makes polish ppl more superior to ukranians?

 this simulation aims to answer the question:  is there a systematic cause.  it does it by calculating the p value of this observation against the null